 Boehringer Ingelheim and the University of Dundee have extended their collaboration to develop new medicines that target and destroy key cancer causing proteins, building on the success of their ongoing alliance

-The collaboration brings together the expertise of Professor Alessio Ciulli, one of the pioneers in the field of Proteolysis targeting chimeras (PROTACs), based in the School of Life Sciences at Dundee, with Boehringer Ingelheim’s pharmaceutical expertise and commitment to bring innovative medicines to patients with cancer.
+The collaboration brings together the expertise of Professor Alessio Ciulli, one of the pioneers in the field of Proteolysis targeting chimaeras (PROTACs), based in the School of Life Sciences at Dundee, with Boehringer Ingelheim’s pharmaceutical expertise and commitment to bring innovative medicines to patients with cancer.

 PROTACs represent a new class of drug candidates with the potential to tackle compelling cancer targets which have failed traditional medicinal chemistry approaches.
 They work by harnessing the cell’s natural disposal system (the ubiquitin-proteasome).
 Candidate disease-causing proteins are labelled as “expired” proteins which the proteasome then shreds.

-“PROTACs are a disruptive therapeutic modality which are bringing previously deemed undruggable targets within reach.
+“PROTACs are a disruptive therapeutic modality which is bringing previously deemed undruggable targets within reach.
 Our collaboration will continue to work to bring this new class of medicines to patients,” said Darryl B. McConnell, PhD, Senior Vice President and Research Site Head, Boehringer Ingelheim, Vienna, Austria.
 “The joint team is making rapid progress and have successfully reached the first collaboration milestone setting a solid basis for achieving our goals.”

 Since the initiation of the collaboration in 2016 and a significant expansion in 2018, the application of PROTACs has grown dramatically.
 However, designing PROTACs remains challenging and largely empirical in nature, hindering faster progress in the field.